We invite you to browse frequently asked questions about the admissions process at ASM.

 Does ASM provide busing?

-We have designated school buses contracted by a local bus company that covers several routes to and from suburban areas, Madrid city center, and the Moraleja area.
-There is also an after-school activities bus for Grades 1-12.
-All routes have a monitor contracted by ASM.
+Yes.
+We offer designated school buses contracted through a local bus company.
+Routes cover several suburban areas, the Madrid city center, and the La Moraleja area.

 ASM Community